scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 # Part 1: The Product Management Community

 ## Learn the key principles of a community and then figure out how to make them work for you

+ Skip to 2016 and I’m starting to lead the MOJ’s product management community of practice.
+I’ve started leading the profession in a sketchy, unofficial way.
+I still have hands-on responsibilities for product teams.
+There’s 10-12 folks in product management roles.
+Majority are contractors.
+There’s no clear leadership for the profession.
+There’s a regular meetup for those that want to attend.
+It’s mainly a place to talk, largely to blow-off steam, until the time is up.
+The role was sketchily designed and used inconsistently.
+Anyone could hire a product manager and use them as they wanted.
+There was no career pathway for permanent product managers.

+Professions as a whole are in a weak place with an outgoing senior leader seeing little value in them.
+And even less value in heads of profession.
+A new senior leader joins and sees more value in professions but remains to be convinced.